Decision hub

 Lahbab vs Dubai Desert Conservation Reserve

-Lahbab is a public-access desert with an AED 99 floor and unrestricted driving lines.
-The DDCR is permit-only at AED 695 minimum with capped vehicle counts and five licensed luxury operators.
+Lahbab is a public-access desert with an AED 199 floor and unrestricted driving lines.
+The DDCR is permit-only at AED 695 minimum with capped vehicle counts and a small set of licensed luxury operators.
 Same emirate, different bookings.

 Read the comparison